Accreditation

 Albion College tracks our Teacher Education Program completer’s impact on P-12 student-learning growth and effectiveness in applying professional knowledge, skills and dispositions by using data collected and provided yearly by the Michigan Department of Education (MDE).

 The MDE Educator Effectiveness scores measure the effectiveness of teachers who have recently completed the Albion College Teacher Education Program (i.e. graduates who completed the program within the past five years and have fewer than three years teaching experience.
-For the 2021-2022 academic year, 54 ratings were submitted by administrators for recent Albion College TEP completers.
+For the 2022-2023 academic year, 54 ratings were submitted by administrators for recent Albion College TEP completers.
 Of these ratings, 96.3% of our recent program completers were rated as “Effective” or “Highly Effective.”
 These ratings are based on the performance of their students in state-wide testing and the observations their school administrators.

 Satisfaction of Employers (R4.2) and Stakeholder Involvement (R5.3) Toggle Accordion

-In the Spring of 2022, the MDE conducted a survey of administrators about their satisfaction with their first-year teachers, including those who had recently completed the Albion College TEP.
+At the end of each school year, the MDE conducts a survey asking administrators about their satisfaction with their newly hired, first-year teachers and reports these results back to EPPs as evidence of employers’ satisfaction of EPP completers.
 The survey measured their satisfaction with the first year teachers’ abilities in five areas: Instructional Strategies and Assessment, Meeting Student Needs, Technology Use, External Relationships and Professionalism.

-Lastly, since MDE Educator Effectiveness scores are derived from Administrators directly supervising newly-hired teachers, these scores can serve as a proxy for employer satisfaction (i.e. administrators who rate a teacher as effective are likely to be satisfied with their new employees) For the 2021-2022 academic year, 54 ratings were submitted by administrators for recent Albion College TEP completers.
+Additionally, since MDE Educator Effectiveness scores are derived from Administrators directly supervising newly-hired teachers, these scores can serve as a proxy for employer satisfaction (i.e. administrators who rate a teacher as effective are likely to be satisfied with their new employees) For the 2022-2023 academic year, 54 ratings were submitted by administrators for recent Albion College TEP completers.
 Of these ratings, 96.3% of our recent program completers were rated as “Effective” or “Highly Effective,” indicating a employers were likely satisfied with their employees who had completed the Albion College TEP.

 Candidate competency at completion (R3.3) Toggle Accordion